junkbeetle27-web/Headless-Linux-SSH-Setup-AWS-CLI-Configuration/READMEheadless.md

 2. Log in using the credentials printed on the back of your router
 3. Look for a section called **Connected Devices** or **DHCP Clients**
-4. Find your Linux machine and note its IP address (e.g. `192.168.68.60`)
+4. Find your Linux machine and note its IP address (e.g. `192.168.68.60`) If you manage your own router you can also log into the your device providers application and check the devices that are connected to you home router.
+You will need to know your host name so that you can find the IP for the intended device.

 > **Note:** If the browser shows a "connection not private" warning, click **Advanced → Proceed**.
 This is normal for home routers.